fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 The full-period approach preserves more observations while maintaining the personalized-deviation framework.

-It allows the analysis to ask a broader question:
+It allows the analysis to ask:

 > When a person's behavior is relatively higher or lower than their own usual pattern, is that deviation associated with their well-being?